Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/How-To.md

 8. Confirm the **Custom XML UI is well formed** message box.
 9. Click Save from the RibbonX editor menu
 10. Close the RibbonX editor
-11. Re-open the Office document and confirm that a new tab COM 1 is present
+11. Re-open the Office document
+12. Confirm that a new tab **COM 1** is present in the document ribbon menu.
-12.
+13. Confirm that the new tab contains icons similar to the image in this folder.
+14.